 In 1997 Madeleine re-located to Los Angeles, to pursue further creative opportunities.
 She founded Hybrid – a physical theatre ensemble, and developed a key artistic partnership with Christopher Aponte (former principal American Ballet Theatre and Bejart), after choreographing him in the acclaimed short film ‘Room’.

 This period of discovery and growth led to widespread collaborations with artists across art forms – creating unique movement compositions for dramatic plays, art installations, and live music events.
 Madeleine presented work at concert venues and festivals across Los Angeles including: Dance Kaleidoscope, Luckman Fine Arts Complex, Dorothy Chandler Pavillion, Disney Hall.
-In 2001 after an Anne Bogart Siti Intensive, she founded a movement based theatre company with a group of local actors – ‘Garung’ went on to receive critical acclaim in Los Angeles and New York: “Theatre on the edge” LA Times – “What a stunning company” The Village Voice, NY.
+In 2001 after an Anne Bogart Siti Intensive, she co-founded a movement based theatre company with a group of local actors – ‘Garung’ went on to receive critical acclaim in Los Angeles and New York: “Theatre on the edge” LA Times – “What a stunning company” The Village Voice, NY.